 There are lots of choices for snowshoeing walks in the area and we will finalise the itinerary during the week to make the most of conditions.
 There are cols, summits, high alpine plateaux and pretty alpine woods so plenty of variety!
 You can expect to do between 300m and 800m of ascent on an average day with 4 to 6 hours of walking - with plenty of stops!!

-For your free day, you can either rest in the Auberge and enjoy the views or go for a self guided snowshoe walk in the Champoleon valley.
+For your free day, you can either rest at your accommodation and enjoy the views or go for a self guided snowshoe walk in the Champoleon valley.
 Or, visit the market in the nearby resort of Orcieres, go for a swim and pampering session in the spa, a self guided snowshoe walk on the high altitude plateau of Rocherousse....

 ....or, if you would like to explore the winter wilderness alternatively... why not try; ice climbing, husky dog sledging or cross country skiing.